Questions and answers about food waste recycling in your communal property

 If your food waste is collected on your usual collection day, it may be at a different time to your other collections because a separate vehicle will collect it.

-What do I need if I live in a communal flat?
+What equipment do I need if I live in a communal flat?

 We will provide you with a free 5-litre kitchen caddy and orange-lidded communal food waste bin.